NTech-Lab/docs/docs/fkvideo_about.rst

 Real-Time Mode
 """"""""""""""""""""""""

 The real-time mode allows posting a face immediately after it appears in a camera field of view.

+* If ``rt-perm=True``, the face tracker searches for the best face snapshot within each time period equal to ``rt-delay`` and posts it to FindFace Server.
-In this mode, the face tracker searches for the best face snapshot dynamically:
+* If ``rt-perm=False``, the face tracker searches for the best face snapshot dynamically:

   #.
 First, the face tracker estimates whether the quality of a face snapshot exceeds a pre-defined threshold value.
 If so, the snapshot is posted to FindFace Server.
   #.
 The threshold value increases after each post.
 Each time the face tracker gets a higher quality snapshot of the same face, it is posted.
   #.
 When the face disappears from the camera field of view, the threshold value resets to default.

 Offline Mode